jamescrg/minhome/README.md

 * View designated task lists directly on your home page
 * View your upcoming Google calendar events directly on your home page
 * Access real-time weather, securities, and crypto data
+* Completely free and open source.
+* Self-host the application for your own enjoyment or your community: allows for mulitiple users and accounts

 ## Installation